platsoft/grape/README.md

 		# database - Name of the database
 		# application_name - Application name
 	* public_directory - load public files from this directory (string)
-	* db_definition - load database definition and data from this directory (string)
+	* db_definition - load database definition and data from this directory (string) The directory structure should look as follows:
+		# schema/
+		# function/
+		# data/
+		When the script scripts/setup_database.js is ran all SQL files in the directories listed will be loaded
 	* debug - debugging on or off (boolean)